He Tohu Rangatira - Māori Women & the 1893 Suffrage Petition

 In 1893 all across the motu – north, south, east, west and in-between – women readied themselves for agitation.
 Hot on the heels of the failed 1892 women’s suffrage petition, campaigners upped their game and canvassing power.
 Suffrage activists organised themselves to collect signatures at events, through networks and by going door to door.
 When the petition was presented to Parliament in June more than 24,000 people had supported the cause, demanding that electoral franchise be extended to women.
 12 smaller petitions, now lost, were also circulating at the time.
 If these are taken into account the numbers could be as high as 30,000.

-Of the thousands who added their tohu or signature to the petition, only 8 have been identified as Māori women.
+Of the thousands who added their tohu or signature to the petition, only a handful have been identified as Māori women.

 Much is known about Kate Sheppard, New Zealand’s most prominent suffragist; where she was born, her views on the world and what she looked like.
 Kate is even on the $10 note.
 However, 125 years on, what do we know of the Māori signatories?
 They, along with thousands of others who left their mark have very little public profile, if any at all.
 That’s not to say they weren’t exceptional or weren’t viewed as having mana in their whānau or communities, just that their stories haven’t reached the researchers and archivists in heritage organisations.